CERT/CC

 rwsetbuild(1) reads (textual) IP addresses in dotted-quad or CIDR notation from an input file or from the standard input and writes a binary IPset file.

 rwsetcat(1) prints the contents of a binary IPset file as text.
-Additional information about the IPset file can be printed.
+Additional information about the IPset file may be printed.

 rwsettool(1) performs union, intersection, difference, and sampling functions on the input IPset files, generating a new IPset file.